serokell/blog-posts/Alex and Happy Part 2/article.md

   : many_rev(p) { reverse $1 }
 ```

-And now we can provide a definition of `dec` avoiding repetition:
+And now we can provide a definition of `dec` that avoids repetition:

 ```happy
 typeAnnotation :: { Type L.Range }